For most of my adult life, I tried my best to ignore my anxiety.

 With no way to tell if I was really improving, and no one to guide me through my practice, I thought meditation was just another dead end.

-So I grabbed my favorite book on meditation buried underneath cycling books.
+So I grabbed my favorite book on meditation buried underneath piles of cycling books.

 I started with a one-minute meditation of building awareness, fostering resilience, and lowering my stress.